dancer1325/androidx/docs/branching.md

 ## Single development branch [`aosp/androidx-main`]

-All feature development occurs in the public main development branch of the Android Open Source Project: `androidx-main`.
-This branch serves as the central location and source of truth for all AndroidX library source code.
-All `alpha` and `beta` version work -- development, builds, and releases -- will be done ONLY in this branch.
+* `androidx-main`
+  * public main development branch
+  * source of truth -- for -- ALL AndroidX library source code
+  * ALL feature development -- MUST be branched from -- this one

 ## Release branches [`aosp/androidx-\<feature\>-release`]
+* TODO:
 Release branches are used for stabilitization of a library and support of a previous stable release.
 With one development branch, this is how AndroidX provides support for the previous `rc` or stable version.